Sign up for Carleton 360

 If you want to experience university life as a member of a vibrant, close-knit community, consider living in residence.
 You’ll meet people from around the world, make friendships that last a lifetime, and will benefit from living only minutes away from your classes, the library, athletics and a large dining hall.

 At Carleton, a double traditional room is guaranteed to all secondary school and CEGEP students entering first-year studies in the fall, provided they receive an offer of admission on or before May 12, 2023.
 You are required to pay the deposit and accept the residence offer online by June 8, 2023 at 4:30 p.m.
 ET to confirm your space.
 Learn more accepting your offer to residence as a Guaranteed First Year Student.

 If you do not qualify for a guaranteed space in residence, you can still apply to residence.
 A lottery determines offers for all other residence applications.
 Learn more about applying to residence as a Non-Guaranteed First-Year Students.

-We understand that students are always on the go.
 Our residence buildings are conveniently located and connected to each other, and to the rest of campus, via underground tunnels, enabling you to get to class, meals or workouts within minutes.
 You’ll find it easy to arrange meetings with friends, study partners or professors.
-With the conveniences—not to mention the unique living experience—that residence offers, you will be glad that you chose to make residence your home away from home.

 First-year students living in residence will be enrolled in the All Access Meal Plan, which provides unlimited entry into our residence dining hall, the caf, and $100 Dining Dollars.
-For students living in suite-style residences, there is a Reduced Meal Plan option, which offers seven meals per week and $450 Dining Dollars.
+For students living in suite-style residences, there is a Reduced Meal Plan option, which offers ten meals per week and $300 Dining Dollars.
 The caf sources food locally, accommodates dietary needs and offers an “all you care to eat” experience featuring a variety of meals cooked right in front of you.